jerryOnlyZRJ/mobile-events/docs/user/docs(en).md

 #### Event-binding：`mtEvents(bindTarget, delegateTarget, event, callback)`

-the `mtEvents` helper function is used for event-binding，the 4 default parameters are：
+the `mtEvents` helper function is used for event-binding，the four default parameters are：

 * **bindTarget**

   Type：String(Selector) | HTMLElement

-  The DOM target of this event-binding; could be a Dom element or a CSS selector string (the **first** element matching the selector will be selected)
+  The DOM target of this event-binding; could be a DOM element or a CSS selector string (the **first** element matching the selector will be selected)

 * **delegateTarget** (optional)